 We’re here to support you, no matter what the situation…

-Whether it’s due to distance, the pandemic, illness, divorce, separation, or some other reason, not being able to see someone who is very special to you can make you feel sad and upset.
+Whether it’s due to distance, illness, divorce, separation, or some other reason, not being able to see someone who is very special to you can make you feel sad and upset.

 My Grandparent Lives Far Away

 If your grandparents live abroad or many miles away, it can be tricky to see them as much as you’d like.
 You may only see them a handful of times a year, or even less.
 If you’re missing grandparents who live far away, there are things you can do to keep in touch between visits.
 You can FaceTime them regularly, send letters and drawings through the post, or even ask them to help you with your homework on a video call once a week.
 It’s not the same as being able to hug and touch them, but it does help you feel closer to them.
 For more ideas on how to keep in touch with distant grandparents, click here.

 Sometimes, family arguments, separation or divorce can stand in the way of you seeing your grandparents.
 It’s upsetting when this happens, but it’s important to remember that it’s not your fault.
 Talk to your parent/s about how you’re feeling and how the situation is affecting you – hopefully, discussing this may result in your parent/s agreeing to allow contact.
 Sometimes, sadly, the family rifts are too deep to overcome.
 This can make you feel like piggy-in-the-middle, stuck between two arguing sides.
 If this sounds like your situation, please click here for more advice and support.